 If a student receives a grade of C+ or lower as an overall grade for a clinic registration, s/he is put on "clinical probation" by the Department.
-The Clinic Director and Clinic Instructors will determine an appropriate course of action to remediate the relevant deficiencies.
-A student will not be able to begin his/her externships until satisfactory completion of the remediation plan developed.

-If a student is placed on clinic probation, a remediation plan will be developed and carried out the semester immediately following the semester the student was placed on probation.
-The student must obtain a grade of B- or higher in clinic practicum course and meet all requirements of the remediation contract/plan that was were established.
-Both of these requirements must be met in the semester immediately following the semester during which the student was placed on probation.
-Failure to successfully pass all aspects of the remediation plan will result in dismissal from the Au.D. program.
+The Audiology Clinic Coordinator and Clinic Instructors will determine an appropriate course of action to remediate the relevant deficiencies.
+The remediation plan will be developed and carried out in the semester immediately following the semester the student was placed on probation.
+The student must obtain a grade of B or higher in the subsequent clinic practicum registration and meet all requirements of the remediation contract/plan that were established.
+Both of these requirements must be met in the semester being placed on probation.
+A student will not be able to begin his/her clinical rotation or externship until the remediation plan has been satisfactorily completed.